The head of NBC will exit the company months before his scheduled retirement as an inquiry into sexual harassment at the network continues.

 - gender discrimination,

-- and retaliation against employees who made complaints,
+- and retaliation against employees who made complaints.

-in addition to retaliation against journalists who reported misconduct allegations against Matt Lauer and Harvey Weinstein.
+Investigators are also looking into allegations of retaliation against journalists who reported misconduct allegations against Matt Lauer and Harvey Weinstein.

 At least six women interviewed